Welcome to The Brook Waimārama Sanctuary!

 There are a number of tracks for you to explore using a map from the Visitor Centre or utilising the information panels as you come across them.

-The easiest is the Loop Track which is a charming and easy walk of some 45 minutes and accessible for push chairs, wheel chairs and mobility scooters.
+The easiest is the Valley Floor Loop Track which is a charming and easy walk of some 45 minutes and accessible for push chairs, wheel chairs and mobility scooters.

-An extension – the Upper Loop Track – is not quite so well developed (narrower track) but takes visitors further into the beautiful central valley floor or up the ridges.
+An extended walk that takes in a higher loop back is not quite so well developed (narrower track) but takes visitors further into the beautiful central valley floor or up the ridges.

 A variety of other tracks that are a little more challenging – some with river crossings and steep terrain – weave throughout the Sanctuary suitable for different fitness levels and time.